 What is the current strays' situation in Romania?

 Since 2001, little has changed.
 The public shelters administrated by the local authorities continue to be filthy, overpopulated and most don’t respect the minimal standards clearly specified by the European applicable laws.
 Dogs from public shelters “disappear” mysteriously, are killed with methods that the animal activists can’t verify.
 Legally, in public shelters, a dog can be euthanized after 14 days.
 Often, the dogs die of starvation, eat each other, or die because of untreated diseases, wounds, poor hygiene before the 14th day.

 The only positive change is the law approved in 2013, which declared mandatory, for dogs with human companions, the followings: sterilization, identification by microchip, registration of the microchip in the national database called RECS.

-The number of street dogs in Romania is extreme high, estimated to 2.5 millions.
+The number of street dogs in Romania is extremely high, estimated to be some millions.
 The poorest areas (north, south-east of the country) have the highest number of strays.

 After ROLDA created the first modern private shelter in Romania, it is encouraging to see that others, mostly foreign citizens helping Romanian animals, followed us and built, in different communities across the country, a few quality facilities for rescued animals.